Skip to main content

 You may face a time, due to injury or illness, when you can't communicate what you want.
 That means you won’t be able to make your own healthcare choices.
 You’re leaving the control up to others.

 That’s where advance care planning comes in.
-You set up your plan ahead of time and share it.
+You make a plan ahead of time and share it.
 That way you get the care you choose even when you can't tell us yourself.

 What You Need to Decide & Do: The Advance Care Planning Process